 absenteeism is a national problem.
-He then emphasizes the obvious, namely
+He then emphasized the obvious, namely

 be devastating to a child's education.
 Missing school leads to low